benmvp/slides/2023/ato/nextjs.md

 - The first is actually a blog I wrote about this topic a few years ago now
 - The rest are guides and docs from the official Next.js site
   - "On-demand incremental static rengeration" is like ISR, but with a sort of webhook
-- You may want to check out the "client & server components" one too
-  - Next 13 opens up even more flexibility and performance in how pages are rendered

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->